xLink/data-grid/docs/introduction/notable-changes.md

 ### Notable Changes

-We have removed tempojs as our templating engine in favour of underscorejs.
-With this chanage, we made updates to the javascript plugin and the way the front-end templates are development and included.
+We have removed TempoJs as our templating engine in favour of Underscorejs.
+With this change, we made updates to the javascript plugin and the way the front-end templates are developed and included.

 ----------

 ### data-grid.js

-The only notable change within the jQuery Plugin is the setting for `templateOptions` has now be converted to `templateSettings` to match better with underscore's `_.templateSettings`.
+The only notable change within the jQuery plugin is the setting for `templateOptions` has now been converted to `templateSettings` to match with Underscore's `_.templateSettings`.
-Just like before you can change the brace syntax to anything you want, we ship using the default underscore braces of `<% ... %>`.
+Just like before we ship default settings for the Underscore braces of `<% ... %>` but you can change the brace syntax to anything you want.

 ----------

 ### The HTML

-Data Grid's templates are now required to be in a `script` tag.
-As this allows, you the most flexiblity to edit the templates from text files and use `@include` to include them.
+Data Grid's templates are now required to be inside a `script` tag, as this allows you the most flexiblity to edit the templates from text files and use `@include` to include them.

 The script tags for the templates require a few attributes to be set, and must stick to our strict name convention.
-To Start your `script` tags must be set to `type="text/template"`, along with a `data-grid` attribute that matches the key you set in the plugin options.
-Templates must have an `id` that matches the passed element within your plugin instantiation, appened by `-tmpl`.
+That said, your `script` tags must be set to `type="text/template"`, along with a `data-grid` attribute that matches the key you set in the plugin options.

+Templates must have an `id` that matches the passed element within your plugin instantiation, appended by `-tmpl`.

 ** Example Template Setup **